seandjones92/.emacs.d/README.md

 # My Emacs Configuration

-This configuration aims to be a little different from what seems to be a typical Emacs configuration.
-To me, a typical config is aimed at turning Emacs into a specialized development environment targeted at specific programming languages and development workflows.
-What I am trying to create here is an Emacs config for Sys Admins.
-This should turn Emacs into a toolbox that augments a persons ability to interactively administer local and remote systems while remaining unbiased in terms of programming/scripting preferences.
+This configuration is for System Administrators.
+I am beginning to tailor it for remote administration and popular scripting languages.
+I'm currently in the process of tweaking the init.el file for Go, Python, and Ruby code.

 ## Installation